Speak to a Doctor

 Lasts up to 12 hours

-Acts on serotonin pathways in the brain to delay ejaculation
+Acts on serotonin pathways in the brain to causes a delay.

 Sprays